 The first thing you should do is to schedule an appointment with a veterinarian to check for any health problems.
 During this visit, your vet will review the proper diet for your new animal, the most suitable environment, grooming, vaccines and inoculations schedule, and preventative health care for your pet.
 This preliminary visit will help you become more familiar and comfortable caring for your new family member.

 “Puppy breath” is not unpleasant for most pet lovers, and bad breath is not unusual for adult dogs; however, it can be a symptom of a more serious problem.
-That’s why it’s so important for your pet to receive periodic dental exams so your vet can examine your dog’s mouth and check for – and remove – any tarter and plaque build up.
+That’s why it’s so important for your pet to receive periodic dental exams so your vet can examine your dog’s mouth and check for – and remove – any tartar and plaque build up.
 Dogs need dental care just as we do, and gum disease in dogs is very common.

 The easiest way to prevent bad breath is to brush your dog’s teeth.
 Ideally, you should brush them on a daily basis, but 2-3 times a week is more realistic and can be just as effective.
 If you still notice a slight problem, veterinarians sell special treats and chews, which reduce plaque buildup and bad breath.
 If the problem is more persistent, liquid enzymes may also be used.